IGlab-VUMC/MAGE_ab_generation/README.md

 * PyTorch 2.1.0 with pytorch-cuda 11.8
 * Transformers 4.32.1

-The Progen2 repository much be pulled to interface with and download the model: https://github.com/enijkamp/progen2
+The Progen2 repository must be pulled to interface with and download the model: https://github.com/enijkamp/progen2
+(This has been included in this folder for reviewers)

-Once downloaded, move to the 'progen2' directory here in order to import within the training/generation scripts.
+Once downloaded, move to the 'progen' directory here in order to import within the training/generation scripts.

 Follow-up Analyses used these additional libraries:
 * python-Levenshtein 0.25.0